Skip to main content

 5. Educate Family Members

 Help family understand AI privacy implications.
-My kids now know to ask before sharing personal info with any AI tool.
+My family now asks before sharing personal info with any AI tool.

 Tools and Resources